What Causes High Liver Enzymes?

 Understanding High Liver Enzymes and Their Indicators

-Your liver is a hardworking organ, tirelessly detoxifying your body.
+Your liver is constantly working at detoxifying your body.
 Enzymes like AST (aspartate transaminase), ALT (alanine transaminase), and ALP (alkaline phosphatase) are released by the liver when it is under stress, indicating potential problems.

 These can act as warning signs of potential problems.